Dialectical Behavioral Therapy (DBT) Skills Groups for High Schoolers

 - Experience emotional outbursts

-How to know your child needs DBT?
+How to know if your teen needs DBT?

 Has your teen…